OLC-Bioinformatics/ConFindr/docs/usage.md

 - `-q`, `--quality_cutoff`: The phred score a base needs to have before it's considered trustworthy enough to contribute to a site being multiallelic.
 Defaults to 20, which should be suitable for most purposes.
+- `--rmlst`: By default, ConFindr will use custom core-gene derived datasets for _Escherichia_, _Listeria_, and _Salmonella_ instead of rMLST.
+Activate this flag to force use of rMLST genes for all genera.